JS-RML/learn_rockwalk/README.md

 ### Step 2: Transport cone object with robot arm using the learned policy

 2a.
-Mount the end-effector on the wrist of the robot arm
+Mount the caging end-effector on the wrist of the robot arm.

 2b.
-Bring the robot to a start configuration by running the script
+Bring the robot arm to an appropriate start configuration by running the script
 ```
 cd cone_real_arm/
 python main_real.py
 ```
+2c.
+Configure the object so that its vertical rod is accomodated inside the hole of the caging end-effector.

+2d.
+Press enter when prompted to execute real robot motion.

+2e.
+You can obtain slower (faster) end-effector speed by decreasing (increasing) the parameter [`action_scale`](https://github.com/HKUST-RML/learn_rockwalk/blob/df795b96b58abc1b06c68d704469cdba4d71c354/cone_real_arm/main_real.py#L77).